-This post was originally published by CRSI on December 15th, 2018 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on December 15th, 2018 and is archived.
+Learn more about our history.

 The Community Refugee Sponsorship Initiative (CRSI) today celebrates the announcement of 5000 community sponsored refugee places by Federal Labor Leader, Bill Shorten in Adelaide.